TianpeiLuke/SelfStudyNotes/obsidian_notes/Archives for Concepts and Propositions/Optimization_and_Numerical_Methods/Heuristic_Local_Search/Approximate Nearest Neighbor Search.md

 - [[Curse of Dimensionality]]
 - [[Principal Component Analysis]]
 - [[Johnson-Lindenstrauss Lemma for Dimensionality Reduction]]
+- Indyk, P., & Motwani, R. (1998, May).
+Approximate nearest neighbors: towards removing the curse of dimensionality.
+In _Proceedings of the thirtieth annual ACM symposium on Theory of computing_ (pp. 604-613).

 ## Algorithms for Approximate Nearest Neighbor